Philosophy, Politics and Economics

 Answering big societal questions like these requires an interdisciplinary approach.
 After all, society is a complex system.
 It is made up of many different agents (individuals, households, corporations, etc.) and institutions (legal systems, markets, moral norms, etc.).
 A small change to the system can set off a chain reaction, the end result of which is hard to predict.

-So, when it comes to answering the big questions of society, we need to reflect on the meaning of abstract ideals such as freedom, equality, justice and well-being.
+So, when it comes to answering the big questions of society, not only do we need to reflect on the meaning of abstract ideals such as freedom, equality, justice and well-being.
 These ideals tell us what social institutions are for, and when decisions are worth making.
-But we also need to understand historical phenomena such as the emergence of democracy, nations and welfare states.
+But we also need to understand historical developments such as the emergence of democracy, nations and welfare states.
 Only in this way can we appreciate how social systems change over time, and how contingent our current institutions are.
-Finally, it is crucial to consider which institutional designs are economically viable, lest our policies lead to waste, corruption, or other undesirable consequences.
+Finally, it’s crucial to consider which institutional designs are economically viable, lest our policies lead to waste, corruption, or other undesirable consequences.

 Curriculum

-In order to complete the minor you will have to take:
+In order to complete the minor you’ll have to take:

 - Two thematic courses, “Democracy: Historical Perspectives and Philosophical Arguments” and “Economics and Social Justice”, which explore the workings of governments, markets, and resource allocations from the disciplinary perspectives of (political) history, (political) philosophy, and economics.